pikawika/VUB-BCI-thesis/documentation/installation/README.md

     # V3.3.2 was used.
     # NOTE: on mac you might need to 'brew install libomp' to get lightgbm to work
     pip install lightgbm

+    # Install Pyriemann for EEG signal processing.
+    # V0.2.7 was used.
+    pip install pyriemann

+    # Install TensorFlow for Deep Learning
+    # V was used.
+    pip install tensorflow
     ```